pcaston2/neat/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-NeuroEvolution of Augmenting Topologies for Flutter!
+NeuroEvolution of Augmenting Topologies Expressed in Dart!
 Create and evolve a neural net for solving all (or at least some) of life's hard problems.

 ## Features